nortikin/sverchok/docs/Unit_01/lesson_02.rst

 **Dynamic Polygons**

-In the collection of nodes we have in the Node View at the moment, we have manually entered the polygon indiexes.
+In the collection of nodes we have in the Node View at the moment, we have manually entered the polygon indices.
 As mentioned earlier, as soon as you need to link many vertices instead of the current 4, you will want to make this *list creation* generative/automatic.
-You will probably also want to make it respond dynamically by adding new segments automatically if the vertex count is changed.
+You will probably also want to make it respond dynamically by adding new segments automatically if the vertex count changes.

-Because this is a common task, there's a dedicated node for it called ``UV Connect`` (link) , but just like the `Circle` generator nodes we will avoid using that for the same reason.
-Learning how to build these things yourself is the best way to learn Visual Programming with nodes.
+Because this is a common task, there's a dedicated node for it called ``UV Connect``, but just like the `Circle` generator node we will avoid using the ``UV Connect`` node until the basics are covered.
+Learning how to build these things yourself will teach you how to use the fundamental nodes and their place in **Visual Programming**.
+This is about the journey.

 **Generating an index list for the polygon**